-Pregnancy depression:
+Pregnancy depression

-One of the most common disorders that occur during and even after pregnancy is depression during pregnancy, and its simple definition is the occurrence of depression during pregnancy, which occurs under the influence of hormones and difficult pregnancy conditions.
+One of the most common disorders that occurs during and even after pregnancy is depression during pregnancy, and its simple definition is the occurrence of depression during pregnancy, which occurs under the influence of hormones and difficult pregnancy conditions.
 If not diagnosed in time, it will disrupt the emotional relationship between mother and child or will affect the mental and cognitive health of the child after birth (6).

-Human studies show that depression during long-term pregnancy can cause depression and anxiety, low birth weight, decreased Apgar score, and reduced head circumference for longterm infants.
-Another disorder that may occur is Post-Partum Depression, which is a common clinical disorder that occurs in 15% of deliveries (especially in the second and third trimesters) and is referred to as it becomes one of the most common conditions that complicates pregnancy conditions.
+Human studies show that depression during long-term pregnancy can cause depression and anxiety, low birth weight, decreased Apgar score, and reduced head circumference for long-term infants.
+Another disorder that may occur is Post-Partum Depression, which is a common clinical disorder that occurs in 15% of deliveries (especially in the second and third trimesters) and is referred to as it becomes one the most common conditions of complicates pregnancy conditions.
 The same statistic is one in 8 pregnant women in the United States (7).
-Risk factors for postpartum depression include a personal or family history of depression, marital status, poor health performance of a pregnant and alcohol consumption. woman, Articles also show that women with a history previous of postpartum depression, especially those with bipolar disorder or psychosis, are at higher risk (8).
+Risk factors for postpartum depression include a personal or family history of depression, marital status, poor health performance of a pregnant woman, and alcohol consumption.
+Articles also show that women with a previous history of postpartum depression, especially those with bipolar disorder or psychosis, are at higher risk (8).
+Environmental risk factors studied in this area include prenatal depression, prenatal anxiety,

-Environmental risk factors studied in this area include prenatal depression, prenatal anxiety, impaired infant-mother interactions, lack of social support, financial and / or marital stress, and adverse life events (7).
-However, it should be noted that other factors also play a role in the development of this disorder, such as high levels of betaendorphins, low levels of platelet serotonin and low levels of vitamin D (8) and Omega 3 (9) in depression.
+Environmental risk factors studied in this area include prenatal depression, prenatal anxiety, impaired infant-mother interactions, and lack of social support, financial and / or marital stress, and adverse life events (7).
+However, it should be noted that other factors also play a role in the development of this disorder, such as high levels of beta-endorphins, low levels of platelet serotonin and low levels of vitamin D (8) and Omega 3 (9) in depression.
 Are involved after childbirth (10).

-There are different hypotheses about the pathophysiology of possible postpartum depression, and most of these hypotheses are stress-based (both environmental and physiological), but studies have shown that this is a combination of genetics and hormonal changes.
-Factors that play a role in this field include the neuroendocrine system, the pituitary-hypothalamic-adrenal axis, and lactogenic hormones.
-It has also been shown that the sex hormones estradiol and progesterone exacerbate depression and its occurrence in susceptible individuals by creating stressful conditions in the body after delivery.
+There are different hypotheses about the pathophysiology of possible postpartum depression, and most of these hypotheses are stress-based environmental (both physiological), but studies have shown that this is a combination of genetics and hormonal changes.
+Factors that play a role in this field include the neuroendocrine system, the pituitary-hypothalamic-adrenal axis. and lactogenic hormones.
+It has also been shown hormones that the sex estradiol and progesterone can exacerbate depression and its occurrence in susceptible individuals by creating stressful conditions on the body after delivery.
 Another factor that has been studied in this field is the observation of the onset of depressive symptoms and its coincidence with the lack of milk production in the mother.
-In relation to oxytocin, it has been observed that the decrease of oxytocin in the third trimester, with an increase in depressive symptoms during pregnancy postpartum (11).
-Another study found that placental corticotropin-releasing hormone (CRH) can be a good predictor of postpartum depression and is a reliable diagnostic criterion (12) that highlights the role of hormones.
+In relation to oxytocin, it has been observed that with the decrease of oxytocin in the third trimester, with the increase of depressive symptoms in pregnancy and postpartum (11). study found Another that placental corticotropin-releasing hormone (CRH) can be a good predictor of postpartum depression and is a reliable diagnostic criterion (12) that highlights the role of hormones.

-Prevalence of pregnancy depression before the COVID-19:
+Prevalence of pregnancy depression before the COVID-19